Moraga Garden Club

 We operate September through June, culminating with a tour of three of our members gardens and box luncheon.

 Our Garden Study group meets throughout the year at a member's home.
-It is an informal, informative meeting of dirt gardeners who exchange information, success and failures and enjoy some very good refreshments.
+It is an informal, informative meeting of dirt gardeners who exchange information, successes and failures and enjoy some very good refreshments.

-We engage in civic beautification of several areas in Moraga, including Rheem Triangle, and specific beds at the Commons, Library, and Hacienda de La Flores.
-Our newest Project is to build a Habitat and Teaching Garden for Monarchs in Rancho Laguna Park..
+We engage in civic beautification of several areas in Moraga, including Rheem Triangle (Gateway Garden), and specific beds at the Commons, Library, and Hacienda de La Flores.
+Our latest Project is the Monarch Butterfly Habitat and Teaching Garden at Rancho Laguna Park.